Program Director: John R. Corboy, M.D.

 (2) To become familiar with principles of comprehensive management of persons with MS and other neuroimmunological conditions,

-(3) To be a resource for information about current research directions and clinical trials in MS including education of patients, colleagues and other trainees at multiple levels in various disciplines, and
+(3) To be a resource for information about current research directions and clinical trials in MS including education of patients, colleagues, and other trainees at multiple levels in various disciplines,

 (4) To become familiar with and participate in clinical research, including clinical trials.